-Taiwan is home to a large LGBT community and has hosted the biggest in Asia for 17 years.
+Taiwan is home to a large LGBT community and has hosted the biggest pride parade in Asia for 17 years.
 Despite this, the decision was still a controversial move.

 In 2015, LGBT rights activist Chi Chia-wei filed a request to the Constitutional Court, asking to revise the definition of marriage in Taiwan’s civil code.
 A similar request was filed by Taipei city government in the same year after three same-sex couples filed an administrative lawsuit against the government when their marriage registrations were rejected.